- Share Content Calendar Template: 12 Must-Have Fields on Facebook

 12. Buying Stage

-Another part of your content strategy should include the identification of buying stages for your audience.
+Another important part of content strategy is identifying audience buying stages.
 In fact, 50% of the best content marketing teams create content according to stages in the buying cycle.
-Work with your demand generation team to best identify and understand these stages.
+Work with your demand generation team to identify and understand these stages.

 Buying stage examples include: